AriFordsham/GHCWiki/building/architecture.md

 decidedly non-trivial: do not attempt to modify it without having a grasp of the concepts that follow!

-Each of the following subsections describes one of the ``idioms`` that we use in the build system.
-There are a handful of such idioms, and when you've understood them all you'll be able to understand most of the code you'll find in the build system.
-We'll describe the idioms first, and then get on to the specifics of how we build GHC.

 **Historical note**: this is the third major revision of the GHC build system.
 The first incarnation was based on "jmake", a derivative of X11's "imake", which is based on using the C preprocessor to add macro